 Again, all are welcome to come and learn about, talk with, and ask questions of students presenting their scholarly work.

 Faculty/Academic Staff, feel free to bring your entire class or have students in your classes attend individually.

 When you register, the first student author should also have the project title, names and emails of student co-authors (if appropriate), and name and email of faculty mentor(s) for the project ready with her/him/them.

 You will also an abstract of about 250-300 words (2000 character limit).

 Student scholarly work can from any number of diverse types of projects in or outside of a course.
 It could be independent scholarly work for any major from any department conducted with a faculty/academic staff mentor.
 It can be a project associated with a course, an internship, or a community-based learning (CBL) program.
 Further, it could be a project conducted during the current spring semester, or it could have been done and completed the previous fall or summer.

 QUICK PITCH PRESENTATION

-The Quick Pitch competition is run in collaboration with the WiSYS organization.
+The 2023 Student Showcase will again include the Quick Pitch competition, which is run in collaboration with the WiSYS organization.
 Quick Pitch is a competition in which students give a short (3 minute) persuasive speech without visuals.
-The goal of these “elevator talks” (as they are sometimes described) is to persuade an audience of the importance and value of a topic, product, or project.
+The goal of these “elevator-style” talks (as they are sometimes described) is to persuade an audience of the importance of topic, product, or project.